Garden Hardy Chrysanthemum Chrysanthemum x morifolium

 -

-Chrysanthemum x morifolium is an herbacious perennial which adds a pop of color to your garden when the leaves start to fall and the colder days start to come.
-Chrysanthemum x morifolium plants will begin to grow in the summer and spring, but it does not flower until the autumn.
-The aromatic flowers come in many colors from brownish shades to pastels and vibrant yellows; they can be solid, bi-color, or edged around the petals with another color.
-The leaves have a curved edge which add to the attractiveness of this plant.
+While the plants will begin to grow in the summer and spring, but it does not flower until the autumn.
+The edible aromatic flowers come in many colors from brownish shades to pastels and vibrant yellows.
+They can be solid, bi-color, or edged around the petals with another color.
+The aromatic leaves have a curved edge which add to the attractiveness of this plant.
 It can multiply very fast in your garden beds, making it more than just a potted plant for the autumn.
-Indeed, you will find this plant next to the scarecrows and calling you to make sure that you add it to your garden.
-The explosion of color will bring a freshness as the summer starts to fade and one thinks of hot cocoa and warm winter fires.
+Numerous cultivars of this plant are available:

-Chrysanthemum x morifolium grows best in areas of your garden with full sun and well-drained soil.
-To maintain these plants, cut them back three times during the spring and summer– the last cut around August 15– to encourage bushy, compact growth and prevent spring flowering.
+To maintain these plants, cut them back three times during the spring and summer, with the last cut around August 15th to encourage bushy, compact growth and prevent spring flowering.
 They can be divided in the spring to further multiply your plants.
-When buying from a store, remember to plant these chrysanthemums in your garden; these plants do not die off at the end of the season and can come back for you to enjoy for years to come.
+In the south these plants easily overwinter outdoors, in colder climates they may need to be dug up and overwintered indoors.

 Quick ID Hints: